Surabhi05-git/CAN-protocol-learning/README.md

   - Reading incoming CAN signal which is in Packed format (speed) and unpack it using auto generated .c and .h files from CANTOOLS
   - Unpacking CAN data bytes to reconstruct original signal values
   - Printing packed CAN bytes and unpacked signal values OR storing unpack data so we can use it in SOA

+- A C program Demonstrating
+  - packing and unpacking of CAN signals logic using bitwise operator

 ---

 ## Code Description

-The auto generated C program performs the following operations:
+The C program performs the following operations:
 - Defines speed 16-bit signals
 - Packs these signals into CAN data bytes using bitwise operations
 - Stores the packed data in an 8-byte CAN data array